Gnurdle/workshop-docs/Pages/2-basics.md

    - Keywords are likely a new concept as well.
 These are human-readable strings that get "interned" into machine-friendly values.

    - character constants, the '\\' .vs. single  quote "'".
-In Lisps, the single-quote has an entirely different role.
+In Lisps, the single-quote has an entirely different role (it ends up turning into the (quote) special form which will only serve to confuse at this point).

 ### Values and Evaluation